I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestgeteffectiveiotype.md

 For more information, see <a href="https://msdn.microsoft.com/BDB78BCD-1964-431B-BE99-CABA6DF44D7A">Managing Buffer Access Methods in UMDF Drivers</a>.

-The following code example shows how an <a href="..\wdfio\nc-wdfio-evt_wdf_io_queue_io_write.md">EvtIoWrite</a> callback function can determine the buffer access method for the specified write request.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |